brianvhong/Bulk-RNAseq-oncology/README.md

-# Description of pilot in oncology.
+# Description of pilot study in oncology.

 Bulk RNAseq analysis for oncology pilot study: Data analysis and visualizations.
-Treatment conditions are hidden until work is published in a peer-reviewed journal.
+Treatment conditions are hidden until work becomes published in a peer-reviewed journal.

 # Brief Method Design: